Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Study Method

 In a typical online survey setting, evidence shows that participants do not tolerate long surveys.
 As a survey grows in length, the time spent on each question dramatically decreases, and the completion rate also drops significantly.
 The tolerance for lengthier surveys is even lower for customer-related surveys like the one in our study.

 Because a chatbot survey is still a novelty but with flaws (e.g., unable to handle certain user input), we wanted to find out how it would impact participant engagement.
-In particular, we measured the level of \textit{participant engagement} from three aspects: \textit{engagement duration}, \textit{response length}, and \textit{self disclosure}.
+In particular, we measured the level of \textit{participant engagement} from three aspects: \textit{engagement duration}, \textit{response length}, and \textit{self-disclosure}.

 \paragraph{Engagement Duration}

 \emph{Engagement duration} measures how long a participant takes to complete a survey.
 A longer engagement duration suggests that a participant more willingly stays engaged longer.
 This was especially true in our case since each participant was rewarded by completing a survey, and not how much time s/he took.
 For each participant, the engagement duration was automatically logged by each platform.